Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

 \paragraph{Confounder aggregation:}

 We tested multiple aggregations such as the last value before the start of the follow-up period, the first observed value, and both the first and last values as separated features.
+Missing values were median imputed for numerical features, categorical variables were one-hot encoded (thus discarding missing values).